towersvault/shinpokered/README.md

   - Link battling between a master branch build and any other non-master branch build
   - Link battling between a lite branch build and any other non-lite branch build
   - Link battling between builds of dissimilar revisions
-- A revision control function is being added that will cancel unsupported cable links
+- A revision control function has been added that will cancel unsupported cable links

 #Hack-Induced Bugfixes & Adjustments since last version: